-Note: These requirements are additional to Part 3.1: About BC3 requirements and the requirements for approval, Part 3: General requirements, and Part 4: Specific Department of Agriculture and Water Resources requirements for BC3 approval of a particular facility type.
+Note: These requirements are additional the BC4 conditions and the requirements for approval, the general requirements, and the specific requirements for BC4 approval of a particular facility type.

-Australian/New Zealand Standard - Laboratory Design and Construction Part 1: General Requirements (AS/NZS 2982.1:1997)
+Australian/New Zealand Standard-Laboratory design and construction part 1: general requirements (AS/NZS 2982.1:1997)

-The following structural parts of this standard (AS/NZS 2982.1:1997) are applicable to BC Level 3.
+The structural parts of this standard (AS/NZS 2982.1:1997) are applicable to BC4.